VivianZhelyazkova/Games/README.md

 ## Contributing

 While this repository primarily showcases my personal game projects, I welcome collaboration and feedback.
 If you have suggestions, improvements, or would like to contribute to a specific game, feel free to open an issue or submit a pull request.
-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Feedback